Volst/ui-components/CONTRIBUTING.md

 After that, you can run Storybook with `yarn start`.
 In your browser, open `http://localhost:9001`.
 Storybook is an UI development environment; you can see all components of re-cy-cle separately here and visually test them.

+The components you see in Storybook are generated from `*.stories.js` files in the `src/` directory.

 ## Adding a feature

 Every component should have a `.stories.js` file.
 For components that do not make sense on it's own (e.g. `src/layout/*.js`), you could make an `index.stories.js` file (e.g. `src/layout/index.stories.js`).

 When adding a feature, whether that is a whole component or a prop, please make sure to add/update the respective `stories.js` file.
+You can add a new story to the file for each prop or combine a couple of different props in one story.

 ## Publishing changes